 Mr. Kunz sets the vision and direction for the TOD Institute, and brings high level TOD community design and placemaking expertise to the organization.
 Mr. Kunz provides senior leadership and an ambitious national vision for sustainable living in America.

 Mr. Kunz is a national award-winning designer with a background in community design, urban planning, and sustainability.
 He has designed a wide variety of projects including a number of new towns and transit oriented developments.
 Mr. Kunz travels widely and has served as an expert in a number of forums.
-He speaks at leading conferences and events on planning, design, and transportation, and has provided keynote presentations in international conferences around the world (most recently in China, Spain, Canada, and Amsterdam).
-As an authority on urban design and the walkable integration with rail systems, Mr. Kunz is committed to further developing the TOD Institute to accelerate positive change across America.
+He speaks at leading conferences and events on planning, design, and transportation, and has provided keynote presentations in international conferences around the world (most recently in China, Spain, Canada, Amsterdam, and Paris).

 Mr. Kunz holds a Bachelor of Fine Arts degree, and a Master of Architecture in Town Design from the University of Miami.